 • Request the prepaid label.
 When you are ready, we email a free Royal Mail Special Delivery Guaranteed label, tracked and signed for.
 No printer is needed: ask for a QR code and the Post Office counter prints it for you.

 • Pack and post, tracked.
-Wrap items in any padded envelope or a small box, attach the label, and hand the parcel in over the Post Office counter so you get a receipt with the tracking number.
+Wrap items in any padded envelope or a small box and attach the label.
+Hand the parcel in over the Post Office counter so you get a receipt with the tracking number.
 Keep that receipt.
 There is no deadline.

 • We weigh, test and value.
 On arrival each item is weighed on calibrated scales and tested by XRF spectrometry to confirm purity.
-You receive a written, itemised offer showing the weight, the purity, the rate used and the figure for each item.
+You receive a written, itemised offer showing the weight, the purity, the rate used and the figure for each item, usually on the working day your parcel arrives.

 • Accept or decline.
 Accept and you are paid by bank transfer on Faster Payments.
-Decline and everything is returned to you free of charge by tracked, insured post.
+Decline and everything is returned to you free of charge by tracked, signed-for post.
 The choice is entirely yours, and you do not need to give a reason.

 New to posting valuables?
 Read the flagship guide on selling gold by post in the UK for a fuller walk-through of every step.